Jacen Russell-Rowe

-Jacen Rex Orlando Russell-Rowe (born September 13, 2002) is a Canadian soccer player who plays as a forward for Major League Soccer club Columbus Crew and the Canada national team.
+Jacen Rex Orlando Russell-Rowe (born September 13, 2002) is a Canadian professional soccer player who plays as a forward for club Toulouse and the Canada national team.

 Early life

 He began playing soccer at age three with Brampton YSC.
-He later joined the Toronto FC Academy.
+He later joined the Toronto FC Academy, scoring 19 goals in 13 games for the U-16/17 set up in the 2018-19 season.

 College career

 In 2020, he committed to the University of Maryland, College Park where he would play for the Terrapins.
 In his debut for Maryland on February 19, 2021, he scored a goal from 30 yards out against the Penn State Nittany Lions for his first NCAA goal.

 On March 7, he scored the only goal in a 1–0 victory over the Wisconsin Badgers to give Maryland its first victory of the season.
 For his freshman season, he was named to the 2020/21 Big Ten All-Freshman Team.

 Club career

+Toronto FC

 In 2018, he made one appearance for Toronto FC III in League1 Ontario.
 On July 3, 2019, he made his professional debut with Toronto FC II in USL League One (while on an academy contract), coming on as a substitute against FC Tucson.

+Columbus Crew 2

 In March 2022 Russell-Rowe signed with MLS Next Pro side Columbus Crew 2.
 He scored his first professional goal on April 10 against Philadelphia Union II.
 On May 28, he signed a short term loan with the first team, Columbus Crew, ahead of their MLS game against Atlanta United.
 On June 18, he signed another short-term loan with the Crew for their match against Charlotte FC, in which he appeared as a substitute for his MLS debut.

 Russell-Rowe was named MLS Next Pro Player of the Month for both May and June 2022.
 Russell-Rowe won the 2022 MLS Next Pro MVP, the 2022 MLS Next Pro Golden Boot Award after leading the league with 21 goals and was also named to the MLS Next Pro Best XI.
 On June 29, 2022, Columbus traded $50,000 in General Allocation Money to acquire his homegrown rights from Toronto FC, and signed him to their first team's roster.
 He made his first MLS start the same day against Toronto FC, recording two assists in a 2–1 victory.
 Russell-Rowe scored his first MLS goal on March 25, 2023, in a 6–1 victory versus Atlanta United.

+Toulouse

+On February 2, 2026, the Crew announced that they had sold Russell-Rowe to Ligue 1 side Toulouse for an undisclosed fee.
+He made his Ligue 1 debut on February 8, 2026, coming on as a substitute in the 73rd minute against Angers.

+On April 25, 2026, he scored his first goal for Toulouse in a 2–2 draw against Monaco.
+He finished the 2025–26 Ligue 1 season with 13 league appearances and one goal in his first half-season in France.